-While I very much appreciate the concerns about labeling, please understand that on Offbeat Bride we always allow couples to self-identify.
+While I very much appreciate the concerns about labeling, please understand that on Offbeat Bride we always allow couples to self-identify, and some couples are very clear that they had a very, very gay wedding (and not "just a wedding").

 Now, of course we want our titles to be descriptive — that's good journalism!
 But we also want them to respect the people being profiled, so we pull the Real Offbeat Wedding titles directly from the questionnaire submitted by the bride.
 In the case of Jill & Kimeee's lesbian barn dance & Mad Libs wedding… with goats, when Jill submitted her story to us, she referred to it as a lesbian wedding, and so we did too.
 I'm certainly not going to censor someone's identity!
 I describe my own wedding as a "hippie/raver freakfest" and would be irked if someone described it as "Ariel & Dre's nature-loving electronic music-listening eccentric gathering."